 Hannah Garry is founding director of USC Gould's International Human Rights Clinic.
 Her areas of teaching and research include international criminal law, international human rights law, international humanitarian law and international refugee law.
-In 2015, Prof. Garry was the recipient of the prestigious USC Mellon Award for Faculty Mentoring Graduate Students.
+In 2015, Prof. Garry was the recipient of the USC Mellon Award for Faculty Mentoring Graduate Students.
+In 2016, Prof. Garry was invited to join the Faculty Advisory Council for the USC Shoah Foundation Center for Advanced Genocide Research.

 Prior to joining USC Law, Prof. Garry was visiting faculty at the University of Colorado School of Law where she taught public international law, international criminal law and international human rights law.
 She also taught an experiential learning course supervising students on cases involving Guantanamo detainee representation as well as Alien Tort Statute litigation.